mennooo/orclapex-modal-lov/README.md

 `plugin/item_type_plugin_mho_modal_lov.sql`

-Additionally you can put the CSS, JavaScript on your web server and the PL/SQL code inside a package for better performance.
+Additionally you can put the CSS & JavaScript on your web server and the PL/SQL code inside a package for better performance.

 ## Features
 * Start typing in the page item to open the Modal LOV